cysouw/diathesis/text/c09_adverbials.md

 - Ich arbeite mich hoch.
 - Ich laufe mich glücklich.

-### [ NP | NP ] Governed proposition + reflexive + resultative adverbial
+### [ NP | NP ] Governed proposition+reflexive+resultative adverbial

-The same reflexive + adverbial alternation is attesed with some verbs that take a governed preposition, like *lachen* 'to laugh' [@next].
+The same reflexive+adverbial alternation is attesed with some verbs that take a governed preposition, like *lachen* 'to laugh' [@next].
 Note that the prepositional phrase can be retained.

 ::: ex
 a.
 Ich lache (über den Witz).